EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.sun_rise_set

-Calculate Sun rise/set Package: celestial.SolarSys Description: Given the coordinates and observer position, calculate rise/set/transit/twilight times and azimuth and altitude
+Calculate Sun rise/set Package: celestial.SolarSys Description: Given the coordinates and observer position, calculate rise/set/transit/twilight times and azimuth and altitude for the Sun.
+The accuracy depends on the function used